 At any age, high mortgage debt is a bit like skydiving without a reserve parachute: you might be fine, but what if there's a problem?
 If you run into financial difficulties (job loss, illness, or divorce, for example) you could quickly find yourself underwater in a home you can no longer afford.
 In such a case, the highly leveraged strategy quickly breaks down.

-Of course, many people think, "I'm safe, because I could always pay off my mortgage with other investments at any time," and they're often right.
+Of course, many people think, "I'm safe, because I could always pay off my mortgage with other investments at any time," and they might be right.
 But add one catastrophic lawsuit or health problem to the mix, and suddenly that approach could make you wish moving back in with mom and dad was still an option.

 Financial advisers like to think of being mortgage-free as essentially a financial reserve parachute: a good idea, just in case—particularly as you approach retirement.
 At a time in life when income is harder to come by, and your ability to tolerate financial shocks is diminished, trying to service mortgage debt if something goes wrong could represent an unrecoverable threat.